TrashPanda/react-hackernews/README.md

 ## React hackernews

-A hackernew client built with react/redux/rx
+A hackernews client built with react/redux/rx